-G0.
-Please provide the URL of your institution's net price calculator: http://www.collegeofidaho.edu/calculator
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-2013 academic year costs of atten dance are not available at this s time and provide an approximate date (i.e., n nonth/day) when your institution's final 2012-2013 academic year cost ts of attendance will be available:
+Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:

-G1.
-Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS Tuition: 22,600 22,600
+PRIVATE INSTITUTIONS

+Tuition: \$33,000 \$33,000

 PUBLIC INSTITUTIONS

-Tuition:
+Tuition: In-district

-In-District:

-In-state (out-of-district):
+Tuition: In-state (out-of-district):

-Out-of-state:
+Tuition: Out-of-state:

-NONRESIDENT ALIENS

-Tuition: 1 1
+Tuition: Non-resident alien

-REQUIRED FEES: 375 755 375

-ROOM AND BOARD (on-campus): 8113 8,300 8113 8,300

-ROOM ONLY: (on-campus)
+FOR ALL INSTITUTIONS

+Required Fees \$805 \$475

+Room and Board (on-campus): \$10,820 \$10,820

+Room Only (on-campus):

-BOARD ONLY: (on-campus meal plan)
+Board Only (on-campus meal plan):